slu222/ECE532courseproject/README.md

-# A Practice of Classification Experiments on Human Activity Recognition Using Smartphones Dataset
+# Classification Experiments on Human Activity Recognition Using Smartphones Dataset

 1	INTRODUCTION